 This course is designed to provide an introduction to the evolving area of AI, with an emphasis on potential business applications and related managerial insights.
 Artificial Intelligence (AI) is the science behind systems that can program themselves to classify, predict, and offer solutions based on structured and unstructured data.
 For millennia, humans have pondered the idea of building intelligent machines.
 Ever since, AI has had highs and lows, demonstrated successes and unfulfilled potential.
 Today, AI is empowering people and changing our world.
 Netflix recommends movies, Amazon recommends popular products, self-driving cars learn to navigate safely around other vehicles without human assistance, and programmed robots distinguish trash from dishes that are to be washed.
 This course focuses on how AI systems understand, reason, learn and interact; learn from industry’s experience on several AI cases; develop a develop a deeper understanding of machine learning (ML) techniques and the algorithms that power those systems, and propose solutions to real world scenarios leveraging AI methodologies.
 The course also presents two key opportunities: first, to earn a globally recognized IBM digital badge in AI; second, to develop a high-quality proposal to plan and execute the deployment of an AI application at a student’s future employer.

 This course covers statistics, optimization, and simulation tools that are critical for managers in enabling their firms to have a competitive advantage.
-The course covers probability, sampling, estimation, hypothesis testing, linear regression, goodness-of-fit tests, linear optimization models, nonlinear optimization models, and managerial decision-making under uncertainty.
-The models address problems in finance, marketing, and operations and include applications such as media selection, capital budgeting, portfolio selection, advertising effectiveness, facility location, distribution planning, and production planning.
+The course covers probability, sampling, estimation, hypothesis testing, linear regression, ANOVA, goodness-of-fit tests, and managerial decision-making under uncertainty.
+The models address problems in a variety of business functional areas and business processes.
 The focus of the course is on using business analytics to build models and using software to aid in decision-making.

 The BUS 592 Capstone course in the Master of Technological Entrepreneurship program provides students with a hands-on, real world opportunity to complete a project in one of the three following roles: 1.
 Startup Founder: Bring your startup ideas to your Capstone project.
 Identify, investigate and/or evaluate the suitability of a product or service to the marketplace.
 2. Creative Researcher/Research Commercialization: Apply your talents to investigate and/or evaluate a research-based technology for suitability as a product or service.
 3. Corporate Innovator: Make an impact within a business or organization.
 Work with an existing company to evaluate and/or investigate a product or service opportunity for the company.
 Students will either build or join a small team to develop a prototype, engage customers and partners, and identify support and/or funding.
 Students are required to take BUS 592 in every semester of their program to facilitate application of learning to their project.